uc-lhcb/Lc2pKK/README.md

  * [PDG Live - Lc+](https://pdglive.lbl.gov/Particle.action?init=0&node=S033&home=BXXX040 "Lc+ PDG")
  * [LHCb StarterKit Lessons](https://lhcb.github.io/starterkit-lessons/ "lhcb starterkit")

+The majority of this work was documented in my Senior Capstone Project.
+My paper, poster, and presentation can be found in the [`/Capstone/`](https://github.com/uc-lhcb/Lc2pKK/tree/master/Capstone).

 ## Data Collection
 The scripts used for data collection are stored in [`/LHCb/`](https://github.com/uc-lhcb/Lc2pKK/tree/master/LHCb) subdirectory.
 Because each run period requires slight modifications to the '.py' scripts, the scripts are stored in seperate directories based on year and magnet orientation `/LHCb/YEAR/MAG`.
 Each of these subdirectories has four python scripts.
 For example, within [`/LHCb/2017/MagnetDown2017`](https://github.com/uc-lhcb/Lc2pKK/tree/master/LHCb/2017/MagnetDown2017) there is: